 This approach ensures your entire company is operating with purpose and efficiency, and that’s what business growth is all about.

 Over the last several years in the tech sector, the concept of constraints has been lost on a lot of people.
-But operating with constraints is the healthiest way to build a profitable, sustainable company.
-You’ll truly understand the engine that drives your company, and you’ll approach growth with more direction and purpose.
+But operating with constraints is the healthiest way to build a profitable, sustainable business.
+You’ll truly understand the engine that drives your company growth, and you’ll approach it with more direction and purpose.